PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 public post aliases and invalid ranks reject before mutation.
 Source-adapter removal uses the post-rewrite GraphIndex rather than coupled precomputed flags: external/public consumers retain the adapter, while an adapter shared with the root Concat is removed after both Add and Concat are rewired.
-Recursive Add and broader Split/Add or other mixed operand families deliberately remain in legacy.
+An Add operand may itself be another bounded Add plan.
+Planning carries the visited output names through the tree, rejects cycles, and stops at depth 64.
+Application shares the materialized-integer, applied-Split, and applied-Add sets so a nested branch is rewritten exactly once.
+Each nested inverse post adapter is rewired to its own Add output, while cleanup recursively collects adapters from the whole successful plan.
+Broader shared-output Split/Add and other mixed operand families deliberately remain in legacy.
 The pseudo-LeakyRelu family proves the exact
 `ReLU(x) - alpha * ReLU(-x)` topology.
 It accepts either Mul operand order,
 requires scalar alpha, preserves Sub order, and supports direct or unary